Advocacy and Support Services

 If you need forensic medical services outside of King County, please check our WA Safe website.
 It has a list of medical providers by county who are trained to provide medical care to sexual assault victims. www.WASafe.org

-We are here to help after a trauma.
+Therapy is often a good option after experiencing trauma.
 Sometimes survivors and family members need information and support and other times, it helps to talk about what is bothering you and see if counseling would help.

 All of our counseling services are culturally respectful and based on evidence and best practices.